QuIC: Quantum-Inspired Compound Adapters for Parameter Efficient Fine-Tuning

 Building upon this, we define compound matrices based on the Hamming-weight \( k \) up to a maximum \(K=3\), constructed with \((I, J)\)-minors such that \( |I| = |J| = k\).
 We uniquely characterize an experiment by a tuple \((\mathcal{C}', O, b,\gamma, \beta)\). \(\mathcal{C}'\) is a subset of all compound configurations (power set) constructed via direct sum, \(\mathcal{C}' \subseteq \mathcal{P}(\mathcal{C})^{\oplus 3}\).

-Note that this notation is slightly obfuscating - for a fixed pre-trained matrix and block size, \(d, b\), the base matrix compounded to create the configuration \(\mathcal{C}_1\) will be larger than the one used in \(\mathcal{C}_1\oplus \mathcal{C}_2\oplus \mathcal{C}_3\), \(\dim(A)_{\mathcal{C}_1} > \dim(A)_{\mathcal{C}_1\oplus \mathcal{C}_2\oplus \mathcal{C}_3}\) due to the dimension matching requirements.
+Note that this notation is slightly obfuscating.
+Given a fixed pre-trained matrix and block size, \(d, b\), and two different configurations both containing the base matrix, e.g. \(\mathcal{C}_1\) and \(\mathcal{C}_1\oplus \mathcal{C}_2\oplus \mathcal{C}_3\).
+The base matrix compounded to construct the former configuration will be \emph{larger} (and hence have more trainable parameters) than the one used to create the latter, in other words \(\dim(A)_{\mathcal{C}_1} > \dim(A)_{\mathcal{C}_1\oplus \mathcal{C}_2\oplus \mathcal{C}_3}\) due to the dimension matching requirements.
 Therefore as the number of terms in the direct sum decreases along with the compound order, the number of trainable parameters is assumed to \emph{increase}.
 One could of course restrict the definition \(\mathcal{P}(\mathcal{C})^{\oplus}\) with a fixed base matrix size for all elements, and hence fixed number of parameters, but this may provide a bias in a different direction.
 As such, we keep the definition flexible and the implication of dimensions will be clear from context through the text.

-Next, we have \( O \in \{\texttt{comp}, \texttt{max}, \texttt{avg}\} \), defined as one of the dimensionality-expanding operations on minors from ~\eqref{eqn:other_combinatorial_operations}. \texttt{comp} refers to the usual determinant operation on minors.
+Next, we have \( O \in \{\texttt{comp}, \texttt{max}, \texttt{avg}\} \), defined as one of the dimensionality-expanding operations on minors from above, or `compounding' - \texttt{comp} - which refers to the usual determinant operation on minors.
 Orthogonality in the adapter matrices is regulated by the binary configuration parameter \( \gamma \in \{0, 1\} \), with \(\gamma=0\) if orthogonality is enforced and \(\gamma=1\) otherwise. \(\gamma=0\) ensures the transformation preserves the norm and angles of the input feature vectors within the model.

 Finally, \( \beta \in \{0, 1\} \) is a block-share parameter - if \(\beta = 1\), parameters are shared across adapter blocks and are distinct otherwise.
 A model with \(\beta = 1\) will have fewer overall parameters than \(\beta = 0\).